-Note: See SFD Administrative Rules 9.01.04 and 9.02.04 for further specific requirements.
+Note: See SFD Administrative Rules 9.01.13 and 9.02.09 or any rule superseding them for further specific requirements.

 [F] 513.11 Power systems.
 The smoke control system shall be supplied with two sources of power.
 Primary power shall be the normal building power systems.
-Secondary power shall be from an approved ((standby)) emergency source complying with Chapter 27 of the International Building Code and the Seattle Electrical Code.
+Secondary power shall be from an approved ((standby)) emergency source complying with Chapter 27 of the International Building Code.
 The ((standby)) emergency power source and its transfer switches shall be in a room separate from the normal power transformers and switch gear and ventilated directly to and from the exterior.
-The room shall be enclosed with not less than 1-hour fire-resistance-rated fire barriers constructed in accordance with Section 707 of the International Building Code or horizontal assemblies constructed in accordance with Section 712 of International Building Code, or both.
-Power distribution from the two sources shall be by independent routes.
+The room shall be enclosed with not less than 1-hour fire-resistance-rated fire barriers constructed in accordance with Section 707 of the International Building Code or horizontal assemblies constructed in accordance with Section 711 of the International Building Code, or both, Power distribution from the two sources shall be by independent routes.
 Transfer to full ((standby)) emergency power shall be automatic and within 60 seconds of failure of the primary power.
-The systems shall comply with ((NPFA 70)) the Seattle Electrical Code.
+The systems shall comply with ((NFPA 70)) the Seattle Electrical Code.